2023 Nagaland Legislative Assembly election

-The Nagaland Legislative Assembly election was held in Nagaland on 27 February 2023 to elect all 60 members of the Nagaland Legislative Assembly.
+Legislative Assembly elections were held in Nagaland on 27 February 2023 to elect all 60 members of the Nagaland Legislative Assembly.
 The votes were counted and the results were declared on 2 March 2023.

+The election marked a historic moment as it saw the first-ever election of two female MLAs to the Nagaland Assembly.

 Background

-The tenure of 13th Nagaland Assembly is scheduled to end on 12 March 2023.
 The previous assembly elections were held in February 2018.
-After the election, coalition of Nationalist Democratic Progressive Party and Bharatiya Janata Party formed the state government, with Neiphiu Rio becoming Chief Minister.
-BJP severed ties with its local ally, Naga People's Front to form the government despite NPF emerging as the single largest party.
+After the election, coalition of Nationalist Democratic Progressive Party (NDPP) and Bharatiya Janata Party (BJP) formed the state government, with Neiphiu Rio becoming Chief Minister.
+BJP severed ties with its local ally, Naga People's Front (NPF) to form the government despite the latter emerging as the single largest party.
+The tenure of 13th Nagaland Assembly ended on 12 March 2023.